carloskiki/rpi-devenv/README.md

 Also propose:
 - RTS handling for transmitter.
 - CTS handling for receiver.
+#### SPI
+- [ ] SPI implementation
+__What we want__:
+- Be able to send and receive variable length data.
+- Be able to Config at start and send/receive fixed length data.
+- Be able to config fixed length between transactions.

 __Tests:__
 - [ ] Check if having pull-up/pull-down matters when pins are in alt mode (e.g., MiniUart)